maxrisher/calendarthatv2/README.md

 - Convert PDFs to calendar events (OCR them, then send them to the core logic)
 - Deal with multiple calendar events in the same input (Ask an LLM if more than one event exists in the text, if yes, create many individual events)
 - Convert images to calendar events (OCR them to text, then send them to the core logic)

+# Resources used
+authentication setup with this tutorial: https://learndjango.com/tutorials/django-allauth-tutorial